 History of the Cane Corso

+The cane corso originated in Italy and can be traced back to ancient times.
+The molossus, a now extinct mastiff-type dog, is an ancestor of the cane corso and similar mastiff-type dogs.
 Throughout its early history, the cane corso acted as a guard dog, war dog, and skilled hunter of various game (including very large game).
 Its name is derived from the Italian word for dog, cane, and the Latin term cohors, which means "protector" or "guardian."

-In the 1970s, cane corso enthusiasts sparked a revival of the breed.
+A significant decline of the cane corso breed was brought on by World Wars I and II, but small numbers of the dogs still existed.
+During the 1970s, cane corso enthusiasts sparked a revival of the breed.
 The first cane corso dogs arrived in the U.S. in 1988.
 The breed was admitted to the AKC miscellaneous class in 2007 and received full recognition into the AKC working group in 2010.

 Cane Corso Care

-Like other large dogs, the cane corso might have nails that wear down naturally.
+Like other large dogs, the cane corso's nails might wear down naturally, especially if the dog walks frequently on pavement or other rough surfaces.
 However, occasional nail trims may be necessary.
-Be sure to check the length of your dog's nails on a regular basis so he can remain comfortable and mobile.
+Check the length of your dog's nails on a regular basis so it can remain comfortable and mobile.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
-The following are some conditions to be aware of:
+Be aware of the following conditions:

 Diet and Nutrition